Training to Inference: The Infrastructure Shift Reshaping AI

 The transatlantic internet infrastructure was not built for this moment.
 The cables that carry the world's most critical data traffic were engineered decades ago — for different use cases, under different demand assumptions.
 As AI workloads, cloud computing, and real-time financial applications require more bandwidth than ever, much of the physical infrastructure beneath the ocean was designed for another era.

 When the dot-com era cables were originally built in the mid-1990s, their expected system life was 15–20 years.
 Many have been extended through upgrades, but a meaningful share of transatlantic cable infrastructure is now well past or approaching that original design horizon.
-Meanwhile, investment is accelerating globally — some $11 billion in new cable builds is planned for 2024–26, double the amount invested in the previous three years, with internet giants accounting for the bulk of that capital.
+Meanwhile, investment is accelerating globally — with $16 billion in new cable builds is planned for 2026–29, double the amount invested in the previous three years, with internet giants accounting for the bulk of that capital.

 ⚠️